A Survey on Deep Hashing Methods: Deep Supervised Hashing

-Deep supervised hashing uses deep neural networks as hash functions, which can generate hash code end-to-end.
-A good deep supervised hashing model usually needs to consider four issues: (1) what deep neural network architecture is adopted; (2) how to take advantage of the similarity and semantic (class) information; (3) how to train the neural network with the discretization problem; (4) what other skills can be used to improve the performance.
-Figure \ref{fig:my_label} shows the basic framework that most of the deep methods adopt.
+Deep supervised hashing uses deep neural networks as hash functions, which can generate hash codes in an end-to-end manner.
+We focus on the following four key problems: (1) what deep neural network architecture is adopted; (2) how to design the loss function for preserving the similarity structure; (3) how to optimize the deep neural network with the discretization problem; (4) what other skills can be used to improve the performance.
+We first answer the first three problems in a nutshell and the last problem is left in the subsequent detailed introduction.
+Fig. \ref{fig:my_label} shows a representative framework of deep supervised hashing.

-\subsection{Network Architecture}
+\subsubsection{Network Architecture}

-Traditional hashing methods usually utilize linear projection and kernels, which shows poor representation ability.
+Traditional hashing methods usually utilize linear projection and kernels, which {show} poor representation ability.
 After AlexNet and VGGNet \cite{krizhevsky2012imagenet,simonyan2014very} were proposed, deep learning shows its superiority in computer vision, especially for classification problems.
-And more and more experiments proved that the deeper the network, the better the performance.
+And more and more experiments have proved that the deeper the network, the better the performance.
 As a result, ResNet \cite{he2016deep} takes advantage of residual learning, which can train very deep networks, achieved significantly better results.
-After that, ResNet and its variants become basic architectures in deep learning \cite{he2016deep,huang2017densely,xie2017aggregated}.
+After that, ResNet and its variants have become basic architectures in deep learning \cite{he2016deep,huang2017densely,xie2017aggregated}.
 The latest researches often utilize the popular architectures with pre-trained weights in large datasets such as ImageNet, following the idea of transfer learning.
-Most of the researchers utilize shallower architectures such as AlexNet, CNN-F and designed stacked convolutional neural networks for simple datasets, e.g., MNIST, CIFAR-10.
+Most of the researchers utilize shallower architectures such as AlexNet, CNN-F and design stacked convolutional neural networks for simple datasets, e.g., MNIST, CIFAR-10.
 Deeper architectures such as VGGNet and ResNet50 are often utilized for complex datasets such as NUS-WIDE and COCO.
-For deep supervised hashing methods, the last layer (i.e., classification layer) is often replaced by a hash layer, which has a dense connection with the feature layer.
-And the hash code can be obtained by the output of the hash layer with a sign activation.
+To be more precise, for deep supervised hashing methods, the hashing network is usually modified from these aforementioned standard networks by replacing the classification head with a fully-connected layer containing $L$ units for hash code learning.
+The network outputs are usually continuous codes.
+The hash codes can be obtained using a sign activation.
+Graph neural networks, which capture the dependence between the nodes of graphs via message passing mechanisms, have been popular in various applications.
+They have also been adopted in recent hashing methods to learn the correlation of datasets~\cite{tan2020learning,wang2020learning,cui2021efficient}.